-Soybeans: China and EU’s secret weapon against Trump’s tariff wars?
+Soya beans: China and EU’s secret weapon against Trump’s tariff wars?

-Soybeans – the top US agricultural export – could be Washington’s vulnerable spot in the ongoing tariff spat.
+Soya beans – the top US agricultural export – could be Washington’s vulnerable spot in the ongoing tariff spat.

-European Union countries are set to approve a set of retaliatory levies on the United States on Wednesday in response to President Donald Trump’s sweeping tariffs on America’s trade partners.
+European Union countries approved a set of retaliatory levies on the United States on Wednesday in response to President Donald Trump’s sweeping tariffs on America’s trade partners.

-The expected tit-for-tat comes as China also retaliated against Trump’s tariffs this week.
+The expected tit-for-tat, which goes into force on April 15, comes as China also retaliated against Trump’s tariffs this week.
 The unfolding tariff spat has destabilised global markets and seen stocks fall across the board.

 Recommended Storieslist of 4 items